How do they sound compared to plastic picks?

 Do they wear out or wear away the strings?

 Whether the pick is thin or thick or the Bevel soft or sharp, the edges are rounded and even kinder to the strings than a new plastic pick.
-Gemstone guitar picks will last for hundreds, if not thousands of years!
+Agate guitar picks will last for hundreds, if not thousands of years!

-Though Stone Picks are stronger than glass, they can break under similar circumstances.
+Though Agate Picks are stronger than glass, they can break under similar circumstances.
 Be especially careful with your picks over cement floors or asphalt.
 Always keep your stone pick in a pick box or other container.
-It is unlikely that your Stone pick will ever chip or scratch so it never loses it's resale value.
+It is unlikely that your Agate pick will ever chip or scratch so it never loses it's resale value.
 Needless to say, it could be the last Guitar Pick you ever buy.

 How much do they cost?

 At Picks and Stones we give you a lot for your money!
-Though Stone Picks may seem expensive, they never wear out!
+Though Agate Picks may seem expensive, they never wear out!
 Many professional guitarists go through hundreds of plastic picks every year, and like strings they aren't always in peak condition.
 Stone Picks give you the smoothest, cleanest sound and don't wear down on the playing edge.